about

 I want to develop my understanding of the impact of creative writing on well-being and resilience and of the role of empathy in mitigating prejudice.

 I pursue these interests as designer and facilitator of the Corsham Creative Writing Laboratory and via other research projects and involvements.
-These include D4D, the Empathy and Writing Research Group, the Disabled Staff Network and the Disability Action Group.
-Read more about them on the research page:

 research projects